Chris Eaton (police officer): The International Centre for Sport Security

 Eaton joined the International Centre for Sport Security in April 2012, a non-profit organisation led by president Mohammed Hanzab, vice-president Mohammed Al Hajaj Shahwani and executive director, Helmut Spahn.
 Eaton has spoken out against a number of issues including the state of English football, match-fixing in Africa, the need for governmental involvement in match-fixing and general corruption in sport including the Indian Premier League.
 His primary role is to promote integrity reform in the sport industry and support the creation of international measures to combat integrity threats to sport.

 The Big Fix

 In 2014 author Brett Forrest published a book titled The Big Fix which featured Eaton concerning his role in FIFA and his anti-corruption efforts both within FIFA and particularly in response to match fixing more generally.
 In 2016 20th Century Fox and Chernin Entertainment purchased Eaton's life rights to develop a feature film based on Forrest's book.
 Fox later passed this project on to Netflix.
-The film remains in development through Chernin Entertainment.
+The film remains in development through Chernin Entertainment., with Mark Wahlberg portraying Eaton.